hugo6/marketplace-cli/README.md

 Upgrading
 =========
-If you have already installed marketplacecli, and you with to upgrade to the latest version, use:
+If you have already installed marketplacecli, and you wish to upgrade to the latest version, use:
 ```
 $ pip install —upgrade marketplacecli
 ```